 that is less expensive, but it has some differences:

 - the "p" stands for picoPower, and it means that the microcontroller works at very low energy consumption

-- but more important, the signature inside the microcontroller are different between the two versione, the one with final P and the one with no P, that makes an error during the programmation.
-This error could be bypassed, but in order to make all the things more easy, buy the ATmega328p version.
+- but more important, the signature inside the microcontroller are different between the two versions, the one with final P and the one with no P, that makes an error during the programmation.
+This error could be bypassed, but in order to make all the things easier, buy the ATmega328p version.